HA300-GIT/HA300_WK5_Git/README.md

 # SAP HANA 2.0 SPS04 - HANA Core Modeling Data Files

 ### Summary
 The data files contain the base artifacts and will help developers to model core HANA artifacts on top of them.
+The project contains a database module only.

 ### Tools/Technologies used –
 1. SAP Web IDE full stack for SAP HANA to develop both HDI (SAP HANA Deployment Infrastructure) and XSA (SAP HANA extended application services, advanced model)